Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Related work

-\textbf{Feature Learning.}\quad A significant line of work in understanding neural network convergence is built upon the Neural Tangent Kernel (NTK) technique~\citep{jacot2018neural, li2018learning, allen2019convergence,chen2019much,du2019gradient}.
+\textit{Feature Learning.}\quad A significant line of work in understanding neural network convergence is built upon the Neural Tangent Kernel (NTK) technique~\cite{allen2019convergence,chen2019much,du2019gradient, jacot2018neural, li2018learning}.
 The NTK framework posits that for highly over-parameterized networks, the training dynamics can be approximated by a deterministic kernel method.
 This approximation holds within the \textbf{\textit{lazy training regime}} where network parameters oscillate within a small neighborhood of their random initialization.
 While powerful, this perspective does not fully capture the behavior of many practical networks where parameters move significantly, indicating that the network is actively learning new data representations rather than operating with a fixed kernel.
-To address this divergence between theory and practice, feature learning theory (often referred to as the \textit{\textbf{rich training regime}}) has emerged as a prominent alternative for analyzing deep learning optimization~\citep{allen2020towards,allen2022feature,wen2021toward,li2023transformers}.
+To address this divergence between theory and practice, feature learning theory (often referred to as the \textit{\textbf{rich training regime}}) has emerged as a prominent alternative for analyzing deep learning optimization~\cite{allen2020towards,allen2022feature,li2023transformers,li2019towards,wen2021toward}.
 This approach moves beyond the lazy training, examining how neural networks dynamically learn.
 To make theoretically tractable, it often relies on specific, structured data generation models, such as Gaussian mixtures or signal-noise models.
-This allows for a precise characterization of how network dynamics facilitate the learning of intrinsic data structures, offering a deeper understanding of the optimization mechanisms.
+A fundamental work in this direction is Li et al.~\cite{li2019towards}, which provides insights into the optimization of two-layer networks.
+Drawing inspiration from their approach, we extend this to the more complex Transformer-based models.
+Specifically, we design structured ICL prompts and tokens, providing a fine-grained characterization of optimization dynamics (Detailed technical contributions in Appendix~\ref{sec:thecontributions}).
+Ultimately, feature learning technique allows for a precise characterization of how network dynamics facilitate the learning of intrinsic data structures, offering a deeper understanding of the optimization mechanisms.